 A revision of the valuation on a property can only be sought in the event of a material change having taken place since the last valuation.
 This can be because of renovation/extension works or whenever the property has reverted to domestic or agricultural use.
-An application form to seek a revision is available from here and should be returned to the Commissioner of Valuations, Valuation Office, Irish Life Centre, Abbey Street Lower, Dublin 1 with the appropriate fee.
+An application form to seek a revision is available on the following Tailte Eireann Occupier Portal